We rely on volunteers to achieve our goals. In fact, without volunteers, we would not exist!

 We're looking for our most knowledgeable birding experts who can be a resource for events, online forums, public outreach, and training other volunteers!
 Let us know if you have advanced level birding skills and are willing to share them in ways listed here and more.

 Help our Education Team deliver bird and conservation focused programming to all ages, at Edith L. Moore, the Raptor Education Center, and at locations around Houston.
-Assistance with programs is needed year-round.
 Knowledge of birding is welcome but not required.

 If you're new to birding and want to learn more this is a great way to get involved!
 Contribute to a body of knowledge that will help researchers and bird conservationists with their work for years to come by participating in a bird survey.
 For more information check out this page listing all of the bird surveys around greater Houston.